-To make the credit decisions highly effective.
+To make credit decisions highly effective

-To find out the concurrent borrowers and loan defaulters.
+To find out the concurrent borrowers and loan defaulters

-To support in maintaining the minimum levels of adverse selection of customers.
+To support in maintaining the minimum levels of adverse selection of customers

-To carry out the risk analysis of the customers.
+To carry out the risk analysis of the customers

-To help maintain the statutory and regulatory functions in the credit sector.
+To help maintain the statutory and regulatory functions in the credit sector

-There is no definite answer as to which credit score matters most to the lending agency for deciding the loan approvals.
-Also, whether all the five credit scores are required or the lenders prefer some specific ones, that also cannot be clearly demarcated.
+There is no definite answer as to which credit score matters most to the lending agency for deciding loan approvals.
+Also, whether all five credit scores are required, or the lenders prefer some specific ones cannot be clearly demarcated.

-While Indian credit rating agencies (CRAs) calculate the safety factors or risks in the investment options provided by the companies; whereas, credit bureaus, also known as credit information bureaus, generate the credit scores and reports concerning the borrowers in the country.
+Indian Credit Rating Agencies (CRAs) calculate the safety factors or risks in the investment options provided by the companies, while credit bureaus, also known as credit information bureaus, generate credit scores and reports concerning the borrowers in the country.

 Credit bureaus are involved in evaluating the borrowers' creditworthiness and debt repayment worthiness which supports the lenders in assessing the risks better.
-Although both the credit rating agencies and credit bureaus generate financial information for individuals and organisations, the type and details of the information generated vary.
+Although credit rating agencies and credit bureaus generate financial information for individuals and organisations, the type and details of the information generated vary.

 Furthermore, the entities described by those statistics and the agencies using this information are from varied sectors.
 Hence, if you want to check your CIBIL/credit score, you can access the same at Bajaj Markets.